Buddhafield Events Terms & Conditions

 “This ticket is sold on the understanding that you help maintain the conditions for a safe and harmonious event.”

-Our Festival is a legendarily harmonious event and we’d like to keep it that way, so we thought we’d make it clear what we think is harmonious behaviour and what we think isn’t.
+Our Events are legendarily harmonious and we’d like to keep them that way, so we thought we’d make it clear what we think is harmonious behaviour and what we think isn’t.

-However, we don’t like rules and you probably don’t either.
-So what we think are “harmonious conditions” will depend upon circumstances.
-The person who ultimately decides this is the Head Steward.
 If you’re unhappy about someone’s behaviour, then you should ask to speak to the Duty Steward Manager.
 They will consult with the Head Steward and decide what to do.
-Given the short duration of the festival, we will be looking for a pretty prompt shift in poor behaviour, but as far as possible we think it reasonable to give people being challenged the opportunity to accommodate themselves better.
+Given the short duration of the event, we will be looking for a pretty prompt shift in poor behaviour, but as far as possible we think it reasonable to give people being challenged the opportunity to accommodate themselves better.

 Since the event is organized by Buddhists, our criteria for gauging harmony are the five Buddhist precepts for lay people.